United Structural Repair

 Concrete Leveling FAQ’s

 Yes, there is self-leveling concrete available in the market.
 It is designed to level itself and create a smooth surface without the need for extensive manual leveling and finishing.
-While self-leveling concrete is a convenient option, it may not be suitable for all applications.
-You should always consult with a professional to determine if it’s the right choice for your project.
+While it may sound like a convenient option, as it reaches edges and gets thinner, it chips and falls quickly, making it not the best solution compared to raising concrete.

 How long does polyurethane take to set?2025-07-07T12:17:05-04:00